NASA-Planetary-Science/sbpy/docs/sbpy/dynamics.rst

 Projecting onto the sky
 -----------------------

 Syndynes and synchrones may be projected onto the sky as seen by a telescope.
 This requires an observer.
 For precision work, the `SynGenerator` source object's `State` should be defined in a heliocentric reference frame.
 Typically, the observer will observe in an equatorial reference frame, but your needs may vary.
 Here, we generate syndynes in the `~astropy.coordinates.HeliocentricEclipticIAU76` coordinate frame, which is the same J2000 heliocentric ecliptic coordinate frame that `JPL Horizons <https://ssd.jpl.nasa.gov/horizons/manual.html#frames>`_ and the `NAIF SPICE toolkit <https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/frames.html#Frames%20Supported%20in%20SPICE>`_ use.
-We thenand observe the results in the `~astropy.coordinates.ICRS` reference frame:
+We then observe the results in the `~astropy.coordinates.ICRS` reference frame:

 .. doctest-requires:: scipy